 Menthol-based topical pain relievers like Biofreeze are clinically researched and have traditionally been recommended for pain relief purposes by clinicians and peers alike.
 Nevertheless, some may not be convinced that a topical pain reliever can work.
-Researchers Anderson and colleagues established a study to help give clinicians piece of mind.
-“This study aimed to characterize the effect of menthol as a counterirritant on cutaneous pain and hyperalgesia provoked by topical application oftrans-cinnamaldehyde” (Anderson HH et al 2016).
+Fortunately, researchers conducted a study to help give clinicians peace of mind.
+“This study aimed to characterize the effect of menthol as a counterirritant on cutaneous pain and hyperalgesia provoked by topical application oftrans-cinnamaldehyde” (Anderson et al 2016).

 The validity of menthol pain relief